miestrode/hash/README.md

 Hash is currently in the process of being written, and has not officially released in any form.
 It is unlikely the code in the repository here currently works as a full Chess engine.

-## CGCF (or, why Hash doesn't support UCI)
+## CEGO (or, why Hash doesn't support UCI)
-Hash doesn't support UCI, and instead uses its bespoke protocol, CGCF (Chess engine Game Control Format).
-The reasons for this are explained in [here](docs/CGCF.md).
-It suffices to say, we felt UCI assumed too many things about the engines implementing it, and that running Hash on a regular GUI was not a sought after goal at this time.
+Hash doesn't support UCI, and instead uses its bespoke protocol, CEGO (Chess Engine Game Operation).
+The reasons for this are partially explained in [here](docs/cego/REVISION-1.md).
+It suffices to say, we felt UCI and similar protocols weren't good choices given the use cases for this engine.

 ### Documentation
 As we feel Hash is a sufficiently large project, documentation explaining things such as its current network structure and things of the like can be seen in [here](docs/).
 Note that documentation is currently largely incomplete.